 If anyone is concerned about extremism in a school or organisation that works with children, or if you think a child might be at risk of extremism, contact the Home Office helpline (Open Monday to Friday 9am - 6pm excluding bank holidays) email and telephone number (in column opposite.
 Local Police can also be called and the children's helpdesk can also be consulted.
+However, it is the police who would make a full assessment of the situation.

-- www.educateagainsthate.com is the government website providing information and practical advice for parents, teachers and schools leaders on protecting children from radicalisation and extremism. - Gloucestershire Safeguarding Children's Board have published a PREVENT pathway for professionals to refer to. - All of D&A Staff have had training in how to spot the signs of radicalisation and extremism and when to refer to the Channel panels.
-The Head Teacher, Mrs Neveu has attended the WRAP (Workshop to Raise awareness of PREVENT) training. - PREVENT statement is on our website. - Key contacts: PC Adam Large, Gloucestershire Constabulary PREVENT officer: tel 101 - Anti-Terrorist Hotline: tel 0800 789 321
+information and practical advice for parents, teachers and schools leaders on protecting children from radicalisation and extremism.

+- Gloucestershire Safeguarding Children's Board have published a PREVENT pathway for professionals to refer to. - All of D&A Staff have had training in how to spot the signs of radicalisation and extremism and when to refer to the Channel panels.
+The Head Teacher, Mrs Neveu has attended the WRAP (Workshop to Raise awareness of PREVENT) training. - PREVENT statement is on our website. - Key contacts: PC Adam Large, Gloucestershire Constabulary PREVENT officer: tel 101 - Anti-Terrorist Hotline: tel 0800 789 321 counter.extremism@education.gsi.gov.uk.
+See Appendix 2 for more information on radicalisation.